mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 **Features of the pipeline architecture:**
 - Instructions are executed "overlapped" (but not in parallel!).
 The execution of the next instruction begins before the current instruction finishes executing.
-- Each block of processor is used on each clock cycle, processing different phases of different instructions.
+- Each processor block is used every clock cycle, processing different phases of different instructions.
 - The execution time for all instructions must be the same.
 If the instruction can be executed earlier, the processor must wait to complete instruction.
 - The performance grows in a pipeline architecture over traditional architecture are proportional to the number of instruction phases.

 #### Pipeline Hazards <a name="pipehaz"></a> [UP↑](#tof)
 [Control Hazard](https://web.cs.iastate.edu/~prabhu/Tutorial/PIPELINE/controlHaz.html) - (pol. *konflikt sterowania*) - disturbance of the processing sequence at branching.
-The reduction of this problem can be achived by using the prediction of branching (jumps).
+The reduction of this problem can be achived by using the [prediction of branching] (#fixhazards).
 The prediction can be static (based on the command code analysis) or dynamic (based on processing history - branching chance analysis).

 #### Methods of increasing the efficiency of pipeline processing in case of conditional jump instruction:
 1. Program fragment caching - consists in storing a program fragment in the processor's cache memory.
 This method is useful for handling loops.
 If the buffer is large enough to accommodate all loops, these commands only need to be fetched once.